How to Be a Tour Manager: Education and Career Information

 A tour manager sees to it that all aspects of a professional entertainment tour run smoothly.
-The duties overseen by a tour manager may include booking the performances, arranging for transportation and meals for both the artists and the crew, securing lodging, completion of accounting tasks and hiring and firing of personnel.
+The duties overseen by a tour manager may include booking the performances, arranging for transportation and meals for both the artists and the crew, securing lodging, completing accounting tasks and hiring and firing personnel.
 The tour manager may also mediate conflicts between personnel members involved in a tour.
-Stress might be high when deadlines loom or when conflicts arise.
+This job can be stressful when deadlines loom or when conflicts arise.

 Although not always necessary, a bachelor's degree in a field related to business management could be beneficial for an aspiring tour manager.
 Those with previous experience may have an edge among applicants.
-The following table presents the core requirements for a career as a tour manager.
-All information in the table comes from an interview of professional tour manager Travis Braum done by staff from Missouri State University.
+The following table presents the core requirements for a career in tour management.

 |Key Skills||Organization, interpersonal skills, listening skills, problem-solving skills, business skills, creativity***|